thejpster/website/content/cv.md

 > **Senior Embedded Engineer**
 > <br>*Dec 2021 to Present*

-Ferrous Systems (<https://www.ferrous-systems.com>) is a Rust-language consultancy and training provider.
+Ferrous Systems (<https://www.ferrous-systems.com>) is a Rust programming language consultancy and training provider.

 My role includes:

-* Providing Rust-language training to clients
+* Providing Rust training to clients
+* Providing Rust consultancy and development services to clients
 * Improving the training material
 * Working on open-source projects
-* Providing help and support on Rust to clients
 * Lectures and articles

 ### 42 Technology